Stilon Gorzów Wielkopolski

-Stilon Gorzów Wielkopolski is a Polish football club based in Gorzów Wielkopolski, Poland.
-The club currently plays in IV liga Lubusz, the fifth tier of Polish football.
+Stilon Gorzów Wielkopolski is a Polish football club based in Gorzów Wielkopolski.
+The club currently plays in group III of the III liga, the fourth tier of Polish football.

 History

 The club was founded in 1947.
 In the 1991–92 Polish Cup, they reached the semi-finals.
 In 1997, the club was relegated from the III liga, currently known as the II liga, which forced them to withdraw from the IV liga, now known as the III liga, for a year due to a horrible financial situation.
 On 30 April 2011, the club was officially dissolved, the reason was financial problems and mainly not being able to pay the staff and players' wages.
 After the 2010–11 I liga season they were re-established, and in 2013 began playing in the III liga where they remained until relegation to the IV liga Lubusz in 2025.